 Co-op Insurance is part of Co-op Group, one of the world’s largest consumer co-ops, owned by millions of members.
 Alongside Co-op Insurance, we have the UK’s fifth biggest food retailer, the UK’s number one funeral services provider, and a developing legal services business.

 As well as having clear financial and operational objectives, the Group is a recognised leader for its social goals and community-led programmes.

 Schools, nurseries, colleges and community groups can make a huge difference to road safety.
-By speaking out together about the need for safer streets and safer road use, we can make our communities safer, nicer and greener, help people to live active lifestyles, and stop needless tragedies before they happen.
+By speaking out together about the need for safe and healthy mobility for all, we can make our communities safer, nicer and greener, help people to live active lifestyles, and stop needless tragedies before they happen.

 Here are some of the main ways you can get involved: